Whitewater Rafting is a Memorable Group Activity

-Throughout Colorado the opportunities for business and leisure groups to experience the state by water are abundant.
-Whitewater rafting, one of the states most popular recreations, offers visitors a unique perspective of the area around them and an adventure like no other.
-By it’s own nature, whitewater rafting is a group activity!
+A whitewater rafting trip is perfect for business meeting participants, as a spouse program and is tops on most leisure group plans.
+By its own nature, whitewater rafting is a group activity!
 Whether floating Class I rapids as a beginner in late summer or taking on the challenge of Class V spring runoff action, there is something for everyone in nearly every region of the state.
-A whitewater rafting trip is perfect for business meeting participants, as a spouse program and is tops on most leisure group plans.